dcernst/dcernst.github.io/resources/free-and-open-source-textbooks.md

   * [An Inquiry-Based Approach to Abstract Algebra](http://dcernst.github.io/IBL-AbstractAlgebra/) is a set of IBL course materials for an abstract algebra course that emphasizes visualization and incorporates technology.
 The notes are written by me with help from [Josh Wiscons](http://people.hamilton.edu/jwiscons/index.html) and [Ben Woodruff](http://emp.byui.edu/woodruffb/).
 A work in progress.
   * [Abstract Algebra: Theory and Applications](http://abstract.ups.edu/index.html) by [Tom Judson](http://faculty.sfasu.edu/judsontw/) (Stephen F. Austin University).
+  * [Elementary Abstract Algebra: Examples and Applications](https://www.tamuct.edu/departments/math/textbook.php) by Justin Hill (Temple College) and Chris Thron (Texas A\&M University-Central Texas) with contributions from others.
+The text is designed for students who are planning to become secondary-school teachers.
+The authors particularly emphasize material that has relevance to high school math, as well as practical applications.
+Much of the content is derived from the Judson book mentioned above.
   * [Essential Group Theory](http://bookboon.com/en/textbooks/mathematics/essential-group-theory) by [Michael Batty](http://www.mendeley.com/profiles/michael-batty/) (University of Durham).
   * [Group Theory: Birdtracks, Lie’s, and Exceptional Groups](http://www.cns.gatech.edu/GroupTheory/index.html) by [Predrag Cvitanović](https://www.physics.gatech.edu/user/predrag-cvitanovic) (Georgia Tech).